Convenient and Affordable Small Kitchen Cookers

 Slow Cookers

-Slow cookers gained popularity in the 1970s.
-They use moist heat from the bottom to slowly cook food over time in about two to ten hours.
-Slow cookers are great for cooking and braising (stew slowly in a closed container) roasts, stews, some appetizers, soups, stock, and generally easy dinners that you can cook all day.
+Slow cookers use moist heat from the bottom to slowly cook food over time in about two to ten hours.
+They are great for cooking and braising (stew slowly in a closed container) roasts, stews, some appetizers, soups, stocks and generally easy dinners that you can cook all day.

-Some slow cookers are round, but the oval shaped cookers are ideal for longer shaped foods like chicken or ribs.
-Slow cookers generally come in three sizes, namely one-quart cookers for singles or couples, three- to six-quart cookers, and the larger six- to seven-quart cookers for families of four to five people.
+Slow cookers generally come in three sizes: one-quart cookers for singles or couples, three- to six-quart cookers and the larger six- to seven-quart cookers for families of four to five people.
+Some slow cookers are round, but oval-shaped cookers are ideal for longer-shaped foods like chicken or ribs.

 Sign Up for Savings